Local Government Construction and Demolition (C&D) Guide

 However, there is a “budget” caveat with a franchise rebate alternative—when establishing a franchise rebate program, you must carefully project anticipated franchise revenues and calculate the amount thereof that you would need to fund the cost of your budgeted solid waste programs.
 This will allow you to know exactly how much rebate you could afford to pay back to the haulers.

-Here is a sample of contractual language (Adobe PDF, 39 KB) jurisdictions (in this case La Canada Flintridge) have used to establish a rebate incentive with haulers of C&D material.
+Here is a sample of contractual language (PDF, 39 KB) jurisdictions (in this case La Canada Flintridge) have used to establish a rebate incentive with haulers of C&D material.

 C&D Diversion Ordinance